OliviaZ0826/4111-proj1-ReservationSystem/README.md

 ## The parts that we choose not to use in Part 3:

 Patient Interaction: During the payment process, patients are allowed to make payments through the platform linked with their insurance information conveniently.
+For patient, we find it hard to implement payment through the platform which is not a part of our course's focus.
 Also, we do not include pertinent medical history because those information should be asked during the appointment time and sometimes it is private to the patient so that we decide not to include in our patient profile.
 Doctor Interaction: None.

-## Reason:

-For patient, we find it hard to implement payment through the platform which is not a part of our course's focus.

 ## The parts that are not a part of our original proposal:

 Doctor can modify the payment ammount for the patient while patient can only see the deadline of pay the payment and payment ammount.

 ## Two chosen web pages that are the most interesting in Part 3: